mpetteno-polimi/hw-projects-reports/README.md

-# hw-projects-reports
+# MAE HW Projects Reports

-Repository containing the reports of the projects done as homeworks in MAE
+Repository containing the reports of the projects done as homeworks in MAE.